Neighbors Helping Neighbors

 COOKING IT UP IN THE COMMUNITY KITCHEN

-Thanks to the generous support from Elaine & Norm Brodsky, Msgr.
-Jamie Gigantiello, and local restaurateur Josh Cohen, the North Brooklyn Angels are cooking in a brand new kitchen!
+Thanks to the generous support from Elaine & Norm Brodsky & Msgr.
+Jamie Gigantiello the North Brooklyn Angels are cooking in a brand new kitchen!

 Thanks to donations and loans, we have built our community kitchen in the Parish Hall of Our Lady of Mount Carmel Church.
-Led by our Kitchen Captains, Josh Cohen and Donna Sinetar, volunteers prep and cook 1000 healthy meals a week for our neighbors.
+Volunteers prep and cook 1000 healthy meals a week for our neighbors.
 The North Brooklyn Angels kitchen is almost always bustling with action and we are always actively recruiting new volunteers to keep the magic working.
 In addition to prep shifts, we need dishwashers, regular cleaning, inventory, people to transport food donations to our kitchen, and outreach volunteers.

 Stop by and say hello at our kitchen or when you see us out in the neighborhood.
 We look forward to hearing all your idea about how neighbors can help neighbors.